Slaves of Sleep

 Slaves of Sleep is a science fantasy novel by American writer L. Ron Hubbard.
-It was first published in book form in 1948 by Shasta Publishers; the novel originally appeared in 1939 in an issue of the magazine Unknown.
+It was first published in book form in 1948 by Shasta Publishers; the novel originally appeared in a July 1939 issue of pulp fantasy fiction magazine Unknown.
 The novel presents a story in which a man travels to a parallel universe ruled by Ifrits.
 The protagonist takes on the identity of a human in this dimension, and becomes involved in the politics of Ifrits in this fictional "Arabian Nights" world.

 Plot introduction

 The novel concerns Jan Palmer, a young millionaire, who surprises a prowler who is attempting to burgle his collection of antiques.
 The prowler opens a jar that bears the seal of Sulayman releasing an Ifrit, named Zongri, that was imprisoned.
 The Ifrit kills the thief and curses Palmer with eternal wakefulness.
 At night, Palmer assumes the identity of an adventurer in another dimension where the Ifrits rule the humans under the Ifrit queen where he becomes embroiled in the conflict between Zongri and the Ifrit queen.